On almost everywhere convergence of tensor product spline projections: Notation and Preliminaries

-Let $d\geq 1$ be a positive integer and, for $\mu=1,\dots,d$, let $k_\mu$ be the order of polynomials in the direction of the $\mu$-th unit vector.
-Moreover, for each $\mu$, we define a partition of the interval $[0,1]$ as
+We will now provide some background information on tensor product splines.
+For more information we refer the reader to \cite[Section 12.2]{Schumaker2007}.
+Let $d\in \bN$ and for $\mu\in\{1,\dots,d\}$, let $k_\mu$ be the order of polynomials in the direction of the $\mu$-th standard unit vector in $\mathbb{R}^d$, where the order of a univariate polynomial refers to the degree plus $1$.
+For each such $\mu$, we define a partition of the interval $[0,1]$ by